Cyberstalking & Cybercrime

-iPredator is an internet safety, cybercrime and cyber attack prevention website exploring the dark side of cyberspace and cybercriminal minds. iPredator is also a conceptual framework addressing cyberbullying, cybercrime, cyberstalking, cyber terrorism, cyber harassment, online sexual predation, internet addiction, online psychopathy and online deception. iPredator Inc. is a New York State Company providing education, investigation and consultation to professionals and the community.
+iPredator is an internet safety, cyberstalking and cybercrime website exploring the dark side of cyberspace and cybercriminal minds. iPredator is also a conceptual framework addressing cyberbullying, cybercrime, cyberstalking, cyber terrorism, cyber harassment, online sexual predation, internet addiction, online psychopathy and online deception. iPredator Inc. is a New York State Company providing education, investigation and consultation to professionals and the community.

 The vast amount of information provided within this site is available at no cost, nor requires having to enter personal information to access and download.
 As author of iPredator and founder of iPredator Inc., Dr. Nuccitelli and his associates are always available to answer questions about their internet safety tools, professional services, cyber security membership, social media safety services, professional education services, and cyber attack investigation network.
 To reach Dr. Nuccitelli, feel free to call him at 871-2416, via email at firstname.lastname@example.org or visit the contact page.

 iPredator was developed to confront the widespread growth of cyberbullying, cyber harassment, cyberstalking, online sexual predation, cybercrime, cyber terrorism and online victimization.
 Their mission is to reduce victimization, abuse, theft and disparagement from online assailants engaged in nefarious and malevolent activities.
-This website began development in June, 2012, officially published Summer 2013 and represents their first step to educate, inform and advise online users, law enforcement, court systems and communities on the dangers lurking in cyberspace.
+This website began development in June, 2012, officially published Summer 2013 and represents their first step to educate, inform and advise online users, law enforcement, court systems and communities on internet safety, cyberstalking prevention and the dangers lurking in cyberspace.

 Provided below are brief definitions of Dark Psychology, iPredator and iPredator Bridge central to all iPredator Inc. strategies and tactics, as well as, the typologies that the iPredator construct includes.